bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 The next thing we need to add is the remove button.
-I\'ll put that in here.
-Here I\'ve got a variable called card delete button, and I\'m creating a button, and I\'m setting the inner text to remove and that will create that button and set the for it to remove.
+I&apos;ll put that in here.
+Here I&apos;ve got a variable called card delete button, and I&apos;m creating a button, and I&apos;m setting the inner text to remove and that will create that button and set the for it to remove.
 But then I need to add an event listener.
-I\'m going to add an event listener, so that button is going to create an event listener, and I\'m going to add an event listener called removed destination.
-We\'ll write another little function that will actually remove this destination.
-But I\'m putting an event listener on this button right now as soon as I add it, and it\'s going to have its own event listener that\'s going to run a function, and then I take that button and I append it.
+I&apos;m going to add an event listener, so that button is going to create an event listener, and I&apos;m going to add an event listener called removed destination.
+We&apos;ll write another little function that will actually remove this destination.
+But I&apos;m putting an event listener on this button right now as soon as I add it, and it&apos;s going to have its own event listener that&apos;s going to run a function, and then I take that button and I append it.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->